aws-samples/aws-get-started-workshop/content/03-dev/03-set-up-team-dev-guardrails.md

 This step should take about 20 minutes to complete.

 {{% notice tip %}}
-**Learn more about guardrails:** See [Security Guardrails]({{< relref "03-security-guardrails" >}}) for an introduction to the use of guardrails that you can apply to your AWS environments.
-Guardrails provide a means for your Security and Cloud Administrators to apply overall controls on what can be done in your AWS environment.
+**Learn more about guardrails:** See [Environment Guardrails]({{< relref "03-guardrails" >}}) for an introduction to the use of guardrails that you can apply to your AWS environments.
+Guardrails are governance rules for security, operations, and compliance that customers can select and apply enterprise-wide or to specific groups of accounts.
 You might start with a basic set of guardrails and expand them as you gain experience and your needs evolve.
 {{% /notice %}}

 {{< toc >}}